ocaml/v2.ocaml.org/site/learn/tutorials/99problems.md

 #### Create a list containing all integers within a given range. (*easy*)

-If first argument is smaller than second, produce a list in decreasing order.
+If first argument is greater than second, produce a list in decreasing order.

 SOLUTION